sciactive/psteps/README.md

 Introduction
 ============

-Pines Steps is a JavaScript notification plugin, developed by Angela Murrell as part of Pines.
+Pines Steps is a JavaScript steps (wizard) plugin, developed by Angela Murrell as part of Pines.
 It is designed to provide an unparalleled level of flexibility, while still being very easy to implement and use.

 See http://pinesframework.org/psteps/ for more information and examples.